NBKRedSpy/CardSurvival-AutoLoad/README.md

 # Auto Load
 Automatically loads the last loaded game.
+Primarily useful to modders.

 Hold shift key on game start to not auto load.